Salesforce Data Security: Answers to Our Clients’ Top 3 Questions

 - Salesforce regularly switches sites between locations for maintenance, compliance, and disaster recovery purposes.

-- US specific certifications and compliancy can be found in the certification and attestation portion of this blog.
+- US-specific certifications and compliancy can be found in the certification and attestation portion of this blog.

 Why is all of this important?
-It lowers disaster recovery associated costs for organizations, and offers fully redundant backups of data for organizations.
+It lowers disaster recovery associated costs for organizations and offers fully redundant backups of data for organizations.

 Overall Salesforce Safety and Data Security

-As far as overall data security, Salesforce user data is encoded in session ID cookies to avoid being compromised, they enforce MFA (multi-factor authentication), have handy flags that pop up if a user is doing something that poses a security risk — and adhere to high security and data protection standards across all of their products.
+As far as overall data security, Salesforce user data is encoded in session ID cookies to avoid being compromised, they enforce MFA (multi-factor authentication), have handy flags that pop up if a user is doing something that poses a security risk — and adheres to high security and data protection standards across all of their products.